postlund/pyatv/docs/documentation/atvremote.md

 ## Manually specifying a device

+*Unless you know exactly what you are doing, just ignore this section.*

 It is possible to bypass the automatic scanning that `atvremote` performs by passing the `--manual` flag.
 This is convenient if you rely on an external scanning process or to shorten the turn-around time during development testing.